11 AI for Education and Learning

 Before educators can effectively integrate AI, they must first understand that the detection of AI-generated content is a hopeless chase.
 Any attempt to police AI use through detection tools is an unwinnable arms race destined to fail for a number of practical and pedagogical reasons.

 First, the technology itself is fundamentally flawed.
 Detectors will always be lagging behind the generative models they seek to identify, perpetually playing catch-up in a race they cannot win.
-The supposed telltales of AI-generated text—overly formal language, a lack of personal voice, perfect grammar—are not robust signals.
+The supposed telltales of AI-generated text — overly formal language, a lack of personal voice, perfect grammar — are not robust signals.
 They are merely fleeting characteristics of specific models at a single point in time.
-A detector trained to spot GPT-4’s style is useless against the next generation of models, and it’s even more useless against a student who uses one of the clever prompt techniques this very book teaches to make the output more human-like.
+A detector trained to spot GPT-4’s style is useless against the next generation of models, and even more useless against a student who applies a handful of the prompt techniques from the Part II intro to make the output sound more human.

 This cat-and-mouse game also creates perverse incentives.
 It encourages students to spend more time hiding and tinkering with AI to bypass detectors than on the actual intellectual work of the assignment.
 Their focus shifts from critical thinking to “evasion engineering.”
 This is the exact opposite of the goal of education.